nazianafis/nazianafis/README.md

   />

 ### NAZIA NAFIS
-###### Machine Learning | Data Science | Technical Writing
+###### Machine Learning | Data Science | Writing

 ---

 <br>

-I’m a student from New Delhi, India freelancing as a data scientist and working as a technical writer for a couple of online publications.
-Currently I am learning Machine Learning from some online sources.
-I’m looking to collaborate on ML projects that have a positive, real-world impact on human lives, particularly in the healthcare sector.
+I’m a Masters student from India, currently specializing in AI.
+I am passionate about machine learning, especially about its applications in healthcare.
+I'm looking to work on internships/projects in the domain - if you have any leads, let me know!

 Let's connect!

 <a href="https://www.linkedin.com/in/nazianafis/">